How long does it take to cycle the Camel Trail?

 What age do children have to be to ride in trailers and child seats?

-We advise that children using a rear child seat need to be at least 12 months old and no more than 3 stone in weight.
+We advise that children using a rear child seat need to be at least 12 months old and no less than 9 kilo and no more than 22 kilo in weight.

 Do we need to pay for the car park?